wp-plugins/twine-social/readme.txt

 == Changelog ==

 = 1.3 =
-* Added support for Topics.
-Now, group and display social content, like "Videos" or "Press Releases" in relevant sections of your Wordpress blog.
+* Added new support for Topics in short codes and Widgets.
+Now, group and display social your content, like "Videos" or "Press Releases" in relevant sections of your Wordpress blog.
+Super awesome!
 Setup your Topics at http://customer.twinesocial.com/appTopic/edit

+= 1.2 =
+* Improved support for transparent IFRAMES

+= 1.1 =
+* Upgraded support libraries to Bootstrap 3.

-= 1.1.0 =
+= 1.0 =
 * Initial Version

 == Upgrade Notice ==